-Common stock offered by us 4,250,000 shares (4,850,000 shares if the underwriters' over-allotment option is exercised in full).
-Common stock offered by the selling stockholders 3,250,000 shares (3,775,000 shares if the underwriters' over-allotment option is exercised in full).
-Common stock to be outstanding after this offering 27,683,104 shares (28,283,104 shares if the underwriters' over-allotment option is exercised in full).
-Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$97.5 million, assuming an offering price of \$24.45 per share, which was the reported last sale price of our common stock on the Nasdaq SmallCap Market on April 13, 2004.
+Common stock offered by us 4,250,000 shares.

+Common stock offered by the selling stockholders 1,750,000 shares.

+Common stock to be outstanding after this offering 27,708,543 shares.

+Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$61.5 million.
 We intend to use the net proceeds of this offering for working capital and for other general corporate purposes, including research and development and potential acquisitions.
 We will not receive any of the proceeds from the sale of shares of common stock by the selling stockholders.
-See "Use of Proceeds" beginning on page 19.
-Risk factors See "Risk Factors" beginning on page 6 and other information included in this prospectus for a discussion of factors that you should carefully consider before deciding to invest in shares of our common stock.
+See "Use of Proceeds"

+beginning on page 19.

+Risk factors See "Risk Factors" beginning on page 6 and other information included in this prospectus for a discussion of factors that you should carefully consider before deciding to invest in shares of our common stock same symbol, commencing prior to the closing of this offering.

-Nasdaq SmallCap Market symbol
+Nasdaq SmallCap Market symbol NVTL.
+Our common stock has been approved for quotation on the Nasdaq National Market, under the

-NVTL.

-Unless otherwise stated, all information contained in this prospectus assumes that the underwriters do not exercise their over-allotment option to purchase from us and the selling stockholders up to 1,125,000 additional shares of common stock.
+Unless otherwise stated, all information contained in this prospectus assumes that the underwriters do not exercise their over-allotment option to purchase from us and the selling stockholders up to 900,000 additional shares of common stock.
+Assuming the over-allotment option is exercised in full, 309,975 shares will be sold by us and 590,025 shares will be sold by the selling stockholders.
 All currency amounts in this prospectus are stated in U.S. dollars.

-The number of shares of our common stock to be outstanding after this offering in the summary above is based on 16,679,943 shares outstanding as of April 13, 2004 and assumes the conversion of all of the shares of our Series B preferred stock outstanding as of April 13, 2004 into 6,753,161 shares of our common stock.
+The number of shares of our common stock to be outstanding after this offering in the summary above is based on 16,685,583 shares outstanding as of April 27, 2004 and assumes the conversion of all of the shares of our Series B preferred stock outstanding as of April 27, 2004 into 6,772,960 shares of our common stock.
 The post-offering share figure does not include, as of that date:

-- 3,216,126 shares of our common stock reserved for issuance upon exercise of outstanding stock options granted under our stock incentive plans at a weighted average exercise price of \$6.93 per share; - 1,659,800 shares of our common stock reserved for issuance pursuant to future grants under our 2000 stock incentive plan, 850,000 of which have been identified for specific future grants subject to the qualification of such grants under applicable state securities laws; - · 101,117 shares of our common stock reserved for future issuance under our 2000 employee stock purchase plan; and - 942,615 shares of our common stock reserved for issuance upon exercise of outstanding warrants to purchase our common stock, with a weighted average exercise price of \$15.54 per share.
+- 3,216,126 shares of our common stock reserved for issuance upon exercise of outstanding stock options granted under our stock incentive plans at a weighted average exercise price of \$6.93 per share; - 1,659,800 shares of our common stock reserved for issuance pursuant to future grants under our 2000 stock incentive plan, 850,000 of which have been identified for specific future grants subject to the qualification of such grants under applicable state securities laws; - · 101,117 shares of our common stock reserved for future issuance under our 2000 employee stock purchase plan; and - 930,788 shares of our common stock reserved for issuance upon exercise of outstanding warrants to purchase our common stock, with a weighted average exercise price of \$15.79 per share.